orange-lang/orange-docs/language/generics.md

 ## Generics with const values

 Constant values can also be used as generic parameters: `def constAdd<N>(a) { a + N }` would add a constant value `N` to the parameter `a`.
-Note that since N is used as a value, it must be explicitly defined when calling the function, such as `constAdd<5>(myVar)`.
+Note that since N is used as a value, it must be explicitly defined when calling the function, such as `constAdd<of 5>(myVar)`.

 ## Generic constraints